Partygate panel to publish inquiry report after Boris Johnson quits as MP | ITV News

 Polling released by Savanta suggested Labour, which was 7,000 votes behind in second place at the 2019 election in Uxbridge, currently holds a 14-point lead over the Tories in Mr Johnson’s former west London constituency.

-Even before Mr Johnson’s decision to stand down, the constituency was already in Labour’s top 100 target seats at the next election, which is expected to be held next year, as Sir Keir Starmer seeks a majority to put him into Downing Street.
+Even before Mr Johnson's decision to stand down, the constituency was already in Labour's top 100 target seats at the next election, which is expected to be held in 2024, as Sir Keir Starmer seeks a majority to put him into Downing Street.

 The contest was the second by-election triggered on Friday following former culture secretary Nadine Dorries' decision to quit the Commons immediately, rather than wait until the next election.